jazzband/prettytable/README.md

 completeness:

   * The `del_row` method takes an integer index of a single row to delete.
+  * The `del_column` method takes a field name of a single column to delete.
   * The `clear_rows` method takes no arguments and deletes all the rows in the table - but keeps the field names as they were so you that you can repopulate it with the same kind of data.